 Correct understanding of the nature of "peng-jin" and a good training method are essential requirements for the development of the eight tai-chi energies or 'moving jins'.
 When correctly practiced the relaxed body feels connected and strong and over time develops an elastic quality.

 Fundamental to it all is the ability to maintain a loose pathway by remaining completely relaxed.
 To do this the body must be trained to support a load (initially its own load) through its structure and connective tissue, with the musculature primarily playing a supportive role in maintaining body shape.
 In order to remain relaxed the muscles must be able to do this effortlessly.
 Paradoxically this requires considerable muscle development or re-training, particularly in the lower body.

 Sinking the "chi" to the "tan-tien", or breathing slowly and deeply is also conducive to calming the mind which in turn aids relaxation.

 These attributes have given tai-chi an excellent reputation for imparting good health and longevity.
 For this reason the practice of tai-chi has become more popular for its health benefits than for the attainment of fighting skills, though the route is essentially the same if all of the potential benefits are to be fully realised.
 It stands to reason that any gain is very much dependent on what is practiced, how well it is done, how often and for how long.
-Attending a class once a week is not enough.
+Attending a class once a week will not make a significant difference.
 Daily practice is highly recommended and the more you do the greater the benefit.